zhouyan57/mimor/examples/README.md

 - Using the `<x-mimor>` web component.
 - Embedding mimor in `<iframe>`.

-To view all the examples, run:
+To view all the examples,
+run the following command in this directory:

 ```
 npx serve .